persalys/persalys/python/doc/user_manual/user_manual.rst

 3- Realize a parametric analysis
 ````````````````````````````````

-After right cliking on the item of the physical model in the study tree, it is possible to
+A right click on the item of the physical model in the study tree, a menu proposes
-choose to realize a parametric analysis.
+to realize a parametric analysis.
 When clicking on this, the following wizard appears:

 .. image:: ParametricCalculusData.png